Cumberland ValleyQuick Links

 - In the 1800's, Island Grove in the Yellow Breeches Creek provided a great hiding place for freedom seekers on the Underground Railroad, thanks to its cloak of tall trees, low vines, dense shrubbery and the dedication of abolitionist Daniel Kaufman.
 Kaufman's house still stands on Front Street in the town of Boiling Springs.

-- From 1875-1930, first a steam launch than a trolley ran to this popular destination to drop passengers off at Children's Lake Park to enjoy the dance pavilion, present day Yellow Breeches Outfitters, and beautiful picnic spot.
+- From 1875-1930, first a steam launch than a trolley ran to this popular destination to drop passengers off at Children's Lake Park to enjoy the dance pavilion and beautiful picnic spot.

 - Boiling Springs get its name from the natural spring that runs into Children's Lake that literally bubbles.
 The 52 degrees Fahrenheit year-round temperature limits the possibility of swimming, but it is the perfect spot for a leisurely paddle or fishing with the family.